Varicocele

 • Catheter embolization—a substance is placed in the vein(s) to block it

-• Laparoscopic varicocelectomy —involves the use of a thin, lighted tube inserted into the abdomen to view the vessels in the body as they lead to the testicle and block them
+• Laparoscopic varicocelectomy —uses a thin, lighted tube inserted into the abdomen to view the vessels and block them

 Prevention